Inn: Forms

 Other forms of inns exist throughout the world.
-Among them are the honjin and ryokan of Japan, caravanserai of Central Asia and the Middle East, and Jiuguan in ancient China.
+Among them are the honjin and ryokan of Japan, caravanserai of Central Asia and the Middle East, and jiuguan in ancient China.

-In Asia Minor, during the periods of rule by the Seljuq and Ottoman Turks, impressive structures functioning as inns (han) were built because inns were considered socially significant.
-These inns provided accommodations for people and either their vehicles or animals, and served as a resting place to those travelling on foot or by other means.
+In Asia Minor, during the periods of rule by the Seljuk and Ottoman Turks, impressive structures functioning as inns (han) were built because inns were considered socially significant.
+These inns provided accommodations for people and either their vehicles or animals, and served as a resting place to those traveling on foot or by other means.